marsluong/comp4115-pa1/README.txt

 		For this sql query, I am retrieving the names of all the products that customer number 415 (Bavarian Collectables Imports, Co.) have bought.
 I also retrieved the name of customer 415.

-2.	select sum(payments.amount) from payments
+2.	select employees.employeeNumber, sum(payments.amount) from payments
 	join customers on customers.customerNumber = payments.customerNumber
 	join employees on employees.employeeNumber = customers.salesRepEmployeeNumber
 	where employeeNumber = 1501;